 In the uncertainties of the modern marketplace, many companies of all sizes struggle financially.
 It becomes urgent for businesses to be able to access a form of funding that can help them obtain sufficient working capital to keep running and finance their expansion.
 Asset-based lending involves using company assets for collateral to secure loans.
-Here is some information about this form of funding so you can determine if it is right for your business.
+Here is some information so you can determine if asset based lending is right for your business.

 Basics of Asset-Based Lending

 More and more financial institutions are reluctant to approve unsecured loans.
 For this reason, companies turn to asset-based lending as a solution to their need for financing.
-Retailers, distributors, wholesalers, and service providers can all benefit from these loans, but lenders generally require companies to have worthwhile assets and stable finances.
+Retailers, distributors, wholesalers, and service providers can all benefit from these loans, but lenders generally require companies to have worthwhile assets and stable finances before they are willing to give out any asset based lending.
 Accounts receivables are often used as collateral, but businesses also use machinery, equipment, inventory, and real estate.

 How Asset-Based Lending Works